|

 But a good eye of one of my friends – Tomasz Kuszyk, an FCI assistant and Borzoi breeder – immediately caught that Tarat’s legs look a bit worrying at the first photo - standing in the library.
 I started to look closer.
 I took a whole series of pictures of his front legs according to advices I got from a friend.
 His front legs looked awful – pics taken two days after he came to our home:

 On the 15th of February (Tarat came to us on the 13th) I sent the above pics to the breeder with a question: what is going on????
 I got a phone call from Anne: “oh, dear, they look bad, bring him back!
 Or do not panic, they might get better.
 We will talk to “experts” and we will let you know”.
+A few days later they wrote me, that this is nothing to worry about, I should change his diet, give less supplements, check his Ca/P ratio in blood and his legs will get straight.

 I was disappointed.
 So much hassle, so many emotions, all the time and money invested in buying this puppy and immediately we get problems.
 But even in my worst nightmares I didn’t anticipate the catastrophe that was ahead of us.